kosivantsov/playurl/README.md

 Options:
   PLAYER      Specify the media player to use (mvp, vlc, etc.)

-  set PLAYER  Set PLAYER as the default save        Save playlist with the specified URL to a file report      Print the name of the selected player help        Display this help message
+  set PLAYER  Set PLAYER as the default player save        Save playlist with the specified URL to a file report      Print the name of the selected player help        Display this help message